rcardin/http4s-tutorial/README.md

 }
 ```

-The object `QueryParamDecoder` contains many other useful methods to create custom decoders.
+The object `QueryParamDecoder` contains many other practical methods to create custom decoders.

-### Matching on Path Parameters
+### Matching Path Parameters

-Another common use case is having a route that contains some path parameters.
-Indeed, the APIs of
-our backend are not exception, exposing a route that retrieves the list of actors of a movie:
+Another everyday use case is a route that contains some path parameters.
+Indeed, the API of our backend isn't an exception, exposing a route that retrieves the list of actors of a movie:

 ```
 GET /movies/aa4f0f9c-c703-4f21-8c05-6a0c8f2052f0/actors
 ```

-Using the above route, we refer to a particular movie using its identifier, which we represent as a
-UUID.
-Again, the `http4s` library defines for us a set of extractor that help in capturing the
-needed information.
-For a UUID. we can use the object `UUIDVar`:
+Using the above route, we refer to a particular movie using its identifier, which we represent as a UUID.
+Again, the `http4s` library defines a set of extractors that help capture the needed information.
+For a UUID, we can use the object `UUIDVar`:

 ```scala
 case GET -> Root / "movies" / UUIDVar(movieId) / "actors" => ???
 ```

 Hence, the variable `movieId` has the type `java.util.UUID`.
-Equally, the library defines extractors
-also other primitive types, such as `IntVar`, `LongVar`.
-Moreover, the default extractor binds to
-variable of type `String`.
+Equally, the library defines extractors also other primitive types, such as `IntVar`, `LongVar`.
+Moreover, the default extractor binds to a variable of type `String`.

-However, if we need, we can develop our custom path parameter extractor, providing an object that
-implements the method `def unapply(str: String): Option[T]`.
-For example, if we want to extract the
-first and the last name of a director directly from the path, we can develop our custom extractor:
+However, if we need, we can develop our custom path parameter extractor, providing an object that implements the method `def unapply(str: String): Option[T]`.
+For example, if we want to extract the first and the last name of a director directly from the path, we can develop our custom extractor:

 ```scala
 object DirectorVar {